bensheldon/open311status/README.md

 2. Create the databases and load schema and seeds: `bin/rails db:setup`
 3. Run the tests: `bin/rspec`
 4. Run the server: `bin/rails server`, and visit the web-browser: [`http://localhost:3000`](http://localhost:3000)
+5. Load cities: `rake cities:load`
+6. Load service requests: `rake cities:service_requests`

+#### Migration guide

+You may need to run `rake db:gis:setup` to enable PostGIS on your database.